ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-sso.md

 ## vSphere ESXi hosts
 {: #adds-sso-esxi}

 Each vSphere ESXi host has its own `root` account and password.
 To identify this password, go to the VMware Solutions console and then go to **Resources**, click the instance name, go to **Infrastructure**, and click the cluster name.
-It's also possible to have the vSphere ESXi hosts join AD so that each system administrator can log in with their own account.
+The vSphere ESXi hosts also join AD so that each system administrator can log in with their own account.

 **Next topic:** [VMware Solutions workload domain](/docs/vmwaresolutions?topic=vmwaresolutions-adds-wkld-domain)